xTripp/RepairShoprPlus/README.md

 ### TO-DO'S:

 **Pre-Update Items:**
-- TODO 1.4 pictures
-- TODO about page
-- TODO finalize update page
-- TODO add a welcome page link from the extension menu
 - TODO support edge/firefox
-- TODO Make color coding preset

 **Bug Tracker:**
 - TODO Fix the debug settings export
 - TODO Fix colorManager.js and colors.js functionality (Probably need to close the colors page when changes are being made on RS because the autosave feature breaks everything)
 - TODO Fix ticket table and charges button observers to load dynamically instead of using a .5s timeout
-- TODO Fix non-critical error Unchecked runtime.lastError: Cannot create item with duplicate id uncolorizeElement that occurs randomly
+- TODO Fix non-critical error Unchecked runtime.lastError: Cannot create item with duplicate id uncolorizeElement that occurs randomly with no stack trace
-- TODO Fix non-critical errors with cloneNode and with addItemButton -> ChangesMade that occur on the tickets page
+- TODO Fix non-critical error with cloneNode and with addItemButton -> ChangesMade that occur on the tickets page
 - TODO Fix the charges button issue requiring a page refresh and instead update the first ticket to reload the ticket table server-side

 **Update Ideas:**
+- TODO Color coding conditional formatting
+- TODO Font color dynamic or manual customization
 - TODO MobileSentrix integration for POs and inventory item creation
-- TODO Font color dynamic or manual customization

 ### Previous Updates: